micaelleos/IBM-Hackathon/readme.md

 ## 🔄 Workflow Process

-1️⃣ **Regulation Reception** – New regulatory document is ingested into the system.\
+1️⃣ **Regulation Reception** – The user upload the regulatory document for ingestion into the system.\
 2️⃣ **Initial Analysis & Summary** – AI extracts key requirements and summaries.\
-3️⃣ **Regulatory Impact Assessment** – Identifies affected business areas and compliance needs.\
+3️⃣ **Regulatory Impact Assessment** – AI Identifies affected business areas and compliance needs.\
 4️⃣ **Approval Process** – All impacted areas (Compliance, Legal, Risk, IT, Operations) must validate the assessment.\
 5️⃣ **Action Plan Creation** – AI generates a structured plan for implementation.\
 6️⃣ **Final Approvals** – Ensures all stakeholders validate the compliance strategy.\